Diablo (video game): Release

 Diablo normally requires the original CD to play, however also included on the disk is a shareware version of the software that could be played without the CD called Diablo Spawn.
 This version of the game allows access to the first two areas of the dungeon, and locks out two of the three playable classes and many of the NPC townsfolk.
 It is playable in both single- and multiplayer with those restrictions.
 The demo is also downloadable.

-Blizzard had planned to have Diablo in stores before the 1996 holiday season, but even with both Blizzard North and the Irving studio working in crunch, the Blizzard executives recognized they would not make this deadline while still aiming to release a quality product.
+Blizzard had planned to have Diablo in stores before the 1996 holiday season, but even with both Blizzard North and the Irvine studio working in crunch, the Blizzard executives recognized they would not make this deadline while still aiming to release a quality product.
 The actual release date of Diablo has been subject of some conflict.
 It was scheduled for release in January 1997 by Blizzard and was widely available by January 6, 1997, but had started shipping to retailers in December 1996, some which made the game available for sale that month.
 Blizzard marked Diablos 20th anniversary on December 31, 2016.

 In 2019 Diablo was released digitally on GOG.com with minor enhancements.